Members

 Thesis topic: Stories in Stones: Mines, Memory and the Geological Imagination in the Anthropocene

-Supervisors: Daniel Cordle (Director of Studies – NTU), Rory Waterman (NTU), Sarah Jackson (NTU)
+Supervisors: Rory Waterman (Director of Studies – NTU), Eve Makis (NTU)

 Lucy’s creative-critical project explores the human relationship to deep time through the mines and collieries.
 Her critical and creative research will include a novel set in a former colliery village, reimagining geological spaces and exploring the possibilities of the subterranean as other than a response to ecocatastrophe.
 Lucy is a graduate of the NTU MA Creative Writing.
 Twitter: @lgracewriter